 "Question: Why must He at the same time be also very God?
-Answer: So that He might, by the power of His Godhead, sustain in His human nature, the burden of God's wrath; and might obtain for, and restore to, us -- righteousness and life.
+Answer: That He might, by the power of His Godhead, sustain in His human nature, the burden of God's wrath; and might obtain for, and restore to, us, righteousness and life.

 "Question: Who then is that Mediator, Who at the same time is both very God and true and perfectly righteous man?

-Answer: Our Lord Jesus Christ 'Who by God is made unto us wisdom and righteousness, and sanctification and redemption."24
+Answer: Our Lord Jesus Christ: 'Who of God is made unto us wisdom and righteousness, and sanctification and redemption.'"

-Jesus Christ, then, was a perfect man.
-As such, He also proved to be: a perfect Prophet; a perfect Priest; and a perfect King.
+As perfect man, Jesus Christ also proved to be a perfect Prophet, a perfect Priest, and a perfect King.

 Jesus is our perfect Prophet.
 Moses, the greatest prophet who ever lived before the advent of Christ (Deut.
-34:10-12), himself prophesied that an even greater Prophet than himself would one day come.
-When He did, all men should heed Him.
+34:10-12), himself prophesied that an even greater Prophet than himself would one day come, and that all men should heed Him.
+Addressing his people